 The windmills, now literally Quixotic silhouettes against the dusky sky, grow smaller in my rearview mirror until they are nothing more than their red aircraft-warning signals, pulsating on and off rhythmically in the gloaming as if they are windtalking to an extraterrestrial race.
 Just past the green-and-white marker pointing the way towards one last back door to Meyersdale, the road drops and rounds yet another bend, much as it has been doing for the majority of the ride since the state line.
 At the crest of this latest glen, however, I can catch a glimpse of the town on the hill, sheathed in faded gold from the disappearing day.
 The cupola atop the quaint school building stands out amongst the pinpricks of light that signify the windows of houses.

 The town is visible for about twelve seconds, just long enough to feel tangible, and then it is gone - at least, from my own eye.
 Life still goes on inside the town, of course.
 Years, decades, even centuries have passed and assuredly, some things will change; for instance, as I write this, an 11-and-a-half-mile chunk of controlled-access highway is being constructed between Somerset and Meyersdale.
 When completed (purportedly by the close of 2018), it will co-opt the U.S. 219 designation that currently constitutes the main drag directly through the little town on the hill.
-Thus the hamlet will be bypassed, effectively put out of sight and out of mind to anyone traversing the area, buried behind a magician’s veil.
+Thus the hamlet will be bypassed, effectively vanished to anyone traversing the area, buried behind a magician’s veil.